PostHog provides a Retention table to show you how many users return on subsequent days after visiting the website.

 Now, the following columns will show you how many of the users who visited your webpage on the day marked under 'Cohort' came back and visited again on Day X.

-Let's work through an example to understand this concept better.
+Let's work through an example using the picture above to understand this concept better.

 If I'm looking at the row for "Sun.
 12 July", I can see that 3 users visisted the website on that day.